2018 Review Selection Committee Statements

 In addition to making good work, photographers need to be able to articulate what the work is about.
 That inability often affected the scoring of the work.
 Also key to impacting the score, is the disconnect between what the statement is and the problem of not seeing it in the work.

 Alfred Stieglitz wrote, ”in my opinion the most difficult problem in photography is to learn to see.”
 The photographers that rose to the top in this review have clearly learned to see and to share that vision with viewers.

 Executive Director & Chief Curator, Museum of Photographic Arts

 The projects that stood out to me most were those that instigated my own curiosity.
 Characteristics of the projects that made me curious were: a strong visual story, an interesting artistic or aesthetic approach, an exploration of a topic over time, unique access to a subject, or a new/original take.

 The written statements, though secondary to visuals, were also quite important.
 The strongest statements identified what was at the core of the project succinctly and also articulated why the work is relevant now and what the photographer uniquely brings to the project.
 The review is both an opportunity for exposure and also an opportunity for development.
 I was excited to see many projects with strong roots, still in the midst of exploration, open enough for feedback, but with a solid foundation for growth.

-Photo Editor, Formerly with The New Yorker and National Geographic
+Photo Editor, formerly with The New Yorker & National Geographic